buzzqw/TUS/OBSS/OBSSv2-eng.md

 ### Base Mode

-The player rolls 3d6 for each ability score and in order, can reroll a single 1 rolled per set (3d6).
+The player rolls 3d6 for each ability score and in order, can reroll one die that shows a 1 per set (3d6).
 Then rolls a seventh set that can replace another set.
 For each ability score rolled, check the sum of the dice rolled with the **Table: Ability Score Roll**.

 The character thus generated gets the Feat Hard to Kill (page ) for free.